abdullah-900/javascript-exercises/11_getTheTitles/README.md

 getTheTitles(books) // ['Book','Book2']
 ```

-## Hints

-- You should use a built-in javascript method to do most of the work for you!
+You should use a built-in javascript method to do most of the work for you!